 You'll need to:

-- Secure a completed Form W-4, Employee's Withholding Allowance Certificate, from each employee to know how much federal income tax to withhold from your employee's wages.
+- Secure a completed Form W-4, Employee's Withholding Certificate from each employee to know how much federal income tax to withhold from your employee's wages.

-- Use Publication 15, (Circular E), Employer's Tax Guide, and Publication 15-A, Employer's Supplemental Tax Guide, to determine the amount of withholding and the directions on depositing the withheld amounts and other employment taxes.
-Also, refer to Form 941, Employer's QUARTERLY Federal Tax Return, and the Instructions for Form 941, or Form 944, Employer's ANNUAL Federal Tax Return, and the Instructions for Form 944.
+- Use Publication 15, (Circular E), Employer's Tax Guide and Publication 15-A, Employer's Supplemental Tax Guide, to determine the amount of withholding and the directions on depositing the withheld amounts and other employment taxes.
+Also, refer to Form 941, Employer's QUARTERLY Federal Tax Return and the Instructions for Form 941, or Form 944, Employer's ANNUAL Federal Tax Return and the Instructions for Form 944, or Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return and the Instructions for Form 940.

 Monthly or semiweekly deposits may be required for taxes reported on Form 941 (or Form 944), and quarterly deposits may be required for taxes reported on Form 940.
 Employers should consult each form’s instructions or Publication 15 to determine when and how to make deposits.

-The Modernized e-File (MeF) for Employment Taxes page offers an improved way to file Forms 940, 941, and 944 electronically.
+The Modernized e-File (MeF) for Employment Taxes and E-File Employment Tax Forms pages offer ways to file Forms 940, 941, and 944 electronically.
 Prospective participants must first complete and submit an IRS e-file application.
 You can complete the IRS e-file application online after registering for e-services.

 Your nanny is considered your household employee and you're her household employer: